OSVVM/osvvm.github.io/Overview/Osvvm3Reports.rst

 - HTML based simulator transcript/log files (simulator output)
 - Text based test case transcript file (from TranscriptOpen)

 The best way to see the reports is to look at the reports in html form.
 The following table provides links to a couple of them.
+As you examine the reports also read the text below as it highlights important aspects of the reports.

 .. list-table::
     :widths: 30 20